aduud21/heckerbot/README.md

-# if you plan on watching this repo, i suggest you putting for Releases only
+# if you plan on watching this repo, i suggest you put Releases only

 ## As of 5/4/2023, i needed to rename the bot to MutilpleBot so i can try to verify the discord bot!